 Does Michelle Obama Have the Right Idea About Restaurant Menus?

-Get the working capital your business needs from Entrepreneur Lending, powered by CAN Capital.
-Learn More »The blogosphere has been inflamed by First Lady Michelle Obama's recent efforts to convince restaurants nationwide to serve healthier dishes to help fight childhood obesity.
+Opinions expressed by Entrepreneur contributors are their own.The blogosphere has been inflamed by First Lady Michelle Obama's recent efforts to convince restaurants nationwide to serve healthier dishes to help fight childhood obesity.
 It's part of her "Let's Move" campaign to help kids slim down.

 OK, it's downright bossy for the First Lady to be telling restaurateurs what to put on their menus.
 I'm sure many are bristling at the suggestion that she's got a better idea what they should serve than the restaurant owners do.

 But before everybody gets too hissy, let's stop a minute.
 Because Ms. Obama just may be onto an idea that could help some struggling restaurants pull through.
 While suggestions that eateries serve a side of apples instead of French fries as the default side dish likely won't go anywhere, there is another way to serve kids fewer calories.
 Just make the portions smaller.

 Smaller portions mean less cost for the restaurant, and can help kids slim down.
 Charge the same, serve less food.
 Talk about a win-win!

 Some of us are old enough to recall when a typical cookie was barely bigger than a 50-cent piece (as compared with today's routinely dinner-plate-sized behemoths).
 Restaurants could lead the charge back to sane portions, get good PR for fighting childhood obesity, and save money all at the same time.

 Honestly, my kids were recently served a macaroni and cheese kids' meal at a sit-down restaurant that was big enough for two kids, easy.
 You don't have to do this, American restaurants.
 Nobody wins -- not you, and definitely not the kid who's learning to confuse the feeling of being overstuffed with the feeling that they're full.